 Court of Protection (Mental Capacity Act) cases

-The Court of Protection is the division of the High Court that deals exclusively with Mental Capacity Act cases.
+The Court of Protection is a part of the Family Division of the High Court that deals exclusively with Mental Capacity Act cases.
 The rulings of the Court give guidance to professionals and organisations in how to interpret the Act.

 We list here some of the most significant rulings of the Court.
 The list is regularly updated as new cases come in, the most recent cases being nearest the top of the list.
 If you have any suggestions of cases you would like us to include please let us know.